minorsecond/Epi/README.md

 $cpan -i Text::CSV

-The progrma includes an option to reintroduce a percentage of the recovered population back into the susceptible compartment, based on the disease mortality rate.
+The program includes an option to reintroduce a percentage of the recovered population back into the susceptible compartment, based on the disease mortality rate.
 This model decides outcome based on probability and random number generators, using a gaussian distribution.